henrytsui000/Stock-Price-Prediction/HWreport/hw3.md

 |-|-|-|-|-|-|
 |interp1d|1.462%|1.261%| 1.636%|1.817%| 1.351%|

+After defining LOSS, the structure of the experiment is roughly formed, because we know that the value of LOSS is determined according to the following reasons:
+- Different stocks
+- Different sampling periods
+- Different sampling lengths
+- Different mask ratios
+- Different Interpolation Methods

+Therefore, I will fix the control variable and do the following experiments to verify whether different operating variables will have reasonable results or have an impact on the Dataset.

 ### Code explain
 Via lambda function, we can define the loss function, and the Normalization Factor(NF) could calculate by numpy function.